Oriented Borel-Moore homologies of toric varieties: Künneth formula and a universal coefficient theorem

-The proof is formally the same proof as the one in \cite{FMSS}.
+The proof of Theorem \fref{UnivCoeff} is formally the same as proof of the analogous result in \cite{FMSS}.
 Note that the $B^*$-module $\Hom_{B^*} (B_*(X), B^*)$ has a natural grading as the $\Hom$-module of graded modules over a graded ring.
 In order to have grading that coincides with the usual cohomological grading, we set $\Hom_{B^*}^k (B_*(X), B^*)$ to consist of degree preserving $B^*$-linear morphisms $B_{*+k}(X) \to B_*(pt)$.
 Before embarking on the proof, we quickly review the definition of operational cohomology groups.